-The model has a building-block design to allocate capital charges and operating costs and overheads to services and hence calculate prices for declared wholesale services.
-The ACCC's 'Review of the 1997 telecommunications access pricing principles for fixed line services, Draft report,' released in September 2010, describes the way the building block model is to be implemented.
+The model has a building block design to allocate capital charges and operating costs and overheads to services and hence calculate prices for declared wholesale services.
+The ACCC's 'Review of the 1997 telecommunications access pricing principles for fixed line services, Draft report', released in September 2010, describes the way the building block model is to be implemented.
 See section 4.5 of the September 2010 Draft Report for a description of the building block framework applied to the FLSM.
+Chapter 4 of the ACCC's April 2011 Discussion Paper describes the transition to a building block model in greater detail.